 Two new animations for parents are available to view.
-They help to explain the EHCP process and it’s important relationship with the Person Centred Connection and can be viewed here: EHCP process animations
+They help to explain the EHCP process and its important relationship with the Person Centred Connection, visit: EHCP process animations .

 An EHC Plan is reviewed every 12 months (or six monthly if your child is under five years old) based around an annual review meeting.
 The review will:

-Children/young people and parents/carers will always be asked to contribute a ‘report’ by the school before the meeting.
-The setting/school will circulate all review documentation two weeks in advance of the meeting, allowing all involved to properly prepare for the meeting.
+Children / young people and parents / carers will always be asked to contribute a ‘report’ by the school before the meeting.
+The setting/school will circulate all review documentation two weeks in advance of the meeting.
+This is to allow all involved to properly prepare for the meeting.
 Review meetings are co-ordinated and facilitated by the setting/school and should be structured to allow all involved to contribute.
 It is expected that all children/young people will take part in a meaningful fashion, usually attending the meeting in some form.

 At the meeting actions and recommendations are outlined and included in final review documentation by the setting/school and forwarded to the authority SEN Team.
 The SEN Team will then conclude the annual review process and inform parents/young people of any proposed changes to the EHC Plan.

-Settings/schools will importantly also regularly review progress against agreed actions and outcomes through termly meetings in the setting/school allowing all involved to work together in partnership.
+Importantly, settings / schools will also regularly review progress against agreed actions and outcomes.
+This is through termly meetings in the setting / school, allowing all involved to work together in partnership.

-You can find out more about the Annual Review guidance for Education, Health and Social Care plans in the Council for Disabled Children’s documents available here: Annual review guidance for EHC Plans
+For more on the Education, Health and Social Care plans from the Council for Disabled Children, visit: Annual review guidance for EHC Plans .

-For further information on the EHC Plan Annual Review process please contact the;
+For more detail on the EHC Plan Annual Review process, contact:

 - Username Special Educational Need (SEN) Team